Istifanos Monastery: History

 The monastery is responsible for producing five people, known as "Lights" (or important sources of knowledge and Christian salvation) of the Ethiopian Orthodox Tewahedo Church.
 One of these Lights was Saint Tekle Haymanot, who was educated in this monastery, and helped to convert Shewa and other southern provinces by ministering and building churches.

-Istifanos Monastery was looted by Imam Ahmad Gragn in 1531, who, upon coming upon the lake ordered the Arabs in his ranks to construct boats to reach the island.
+Istifanos Monastery was looted by Imam Ahmad ibn Ibrahim in 1531, who, upon coming upon the lake ordered the Arabs in his ranks to construct boats to reach the island.
 The first boats constructed, which were made out of wood beams bounded by cords, proved unsatisfactory; one of the Imam's followers suggested tying air sacs made of cow's skins to each raft, and this allowed the Imam's forces to sail across the lake to the monastery.
 Seeing that they were now defenseless, the monks of the monastery surrendered their valuables to prevent the destruction of their home.